vsaba/design-patterns-course/README.md

 # design-patterns-course
-Laboratory exercises from the design pattern course at FER
+Laboratory exercises from the design patterns course at FER

 lab1 - dynamic polymorphism in C and C++
 lab2 - Strategy and Listener design patters implementations and exercises